robmccormack89/docker-wp-starter/readme.md

 ### Or, Starting afresh

-To start again fresh, clone this repo again & rename it!
-Dont forget to search & replace mysite/mysite.com in compose.yml & .env.
+To start again, clone this repo again & rename it!
+Dont forget to search & replace mysite/mysite.com where necessary.

 Now, you can run the starting procedure!